 In the digital age, the resume is becoming less important as most job posters use Google to research candidates.
 In fact, the average time spent by recruiters looking at a resume is down to only 5 to 7 seconds.

 No matter your industry, the resume is becoming less important, but for blog writers, the resume has been downplayed for much longer.
-Prospective clients don’t care about what you’ve done, they need to know what you can do and what you can do for them.
+Prospective clients don’t care about what you’ve done, and they need to know what you can do and what you can do for them.

 In addition to the traditional CV, here are some other must-haves for building your freelance writing resume: